matthieuco/matthieu-colliaux-data-portfolio/README.md

 # matthieu-colliaux-data-portfolio
-# 📊 Portfolio Data Analyst – Matthieu Colliaux
+# 📊 Portfolio Analytics Engineer – Matthieu Colliaux

 👋 Welcome on my GitHub portfolio

 I am an **Analytics Engineer**, with a background as a **software engineer** and a strong interest in data analysis, visualization, and business insights.

 ---